thousandeyes/thousandeyes-sdk-java/administrative/README.md

         AccountGroupsApi apiInstance = new AccountGroupsApi(defaultClient);
         AccountGroupRequest accountGroupRequest = new AccountGroupRequest(); // AccountGroupRequest |
-        List<Expand> expand = Arrays.asList(); // List<Expand> | Optional parameter that specifies whether or not account group related resources should be expanded.
+        List<ExpandAccountGroupOptions> expand = Arrays.asList(); // List<ExpandAccountGroupOptions> | Optional parameter that specifies whether or not account group related resources should be expanded.
 By default, no expansion takes place if the query parameter is not passed.
 For example, to expand the `users` resource, pass the `?expand=user` query. try {
             CreatedAccountGroup result = apiInstance.createAccountGroup(accountGroupRequest, expand);
             System.out.println(result);